 What’s next?
 It’s time to announce the world about my relationship with Android.
 I dared enough to write the word Android in my resume and published it in the job portals.
 I intentionally kept the story funny till now, as what followed from then was serious, filled with anxiety, solitude, insomnia and break-downs.

 But all this enthusiasm slowly faded-up.
 I kept cracking interviews but not meeting the right opportunity.
-Reasons can be size of the company, job location, job security etc. The bigger problem was I wasn’t busy.
-I had lot of free and idle time and not enough to keep the ball rolling.
+Reasons can be the size of the company, job location, job security etc. The bigger problem was I wasn’t busy.
+I had a lot of free and idle time and not enough to keep the ball rolling.
 I was saturated and frustrated.
 My brain lost its voltage as the current of thoughts were sluggish.
 I felt like I had known everything required.
-With that I unconsciously built a shell around me, due to which I lost a very good opportunity.
-That was my first failure and lesson learnt with a lot of cost.
+With that, I unconsciously built a shell around me, due to which I lost a very good opportunity.
+That was my first failure and lesson learnt at a huge cost.
 If the frustration friends with laziness, your graph goes down, which just had happened to me.
 But if you set your frustration on fire, it fuels it up like a rocket, is what happened next.

 The shell around me exploded, exposing much broader space to stretch my arms.
 But this is just the first.
 The shells were like peels of onion, every level-up, to be broken.
 The track isn’t smooth anymore, but I decided to run over those floating-stones, like a blind-eyed-bull, no looking back and not afraid to crash.